Neshtalks/MiCorp/README.md

-# Micorp Trading LLC - Official Website Project
+# MiCorp Trading LLC - Official Website Project

 **Welcome to the documentation for the Micorp Trading LLC website!** This document provides an overview of your new online platform, its features, and how it's designed to support your business goals.